Carl Otto von Eicken

 Carl Otto von Eicken (31 December 1873, Mülheim an der Ruhr – 29 June 1960, Heilbronn) was a German otorhinolaryngologist.

 Biography

 He studied medicine at the universities of Kiel, Geneva, Munich, Berlin, and Heidelberg, where he served as an assistant to surgeon Vincenz Czerny.
-He received his habilitation for laryngo-rhinology (1903) and otology (1909) at the University of Freiburg, and in 1911 became a full professor at the University of Giessen, where subsequently, he was named head of the newly constructed ear, nose, and throat clinic.
-In 1920/21 he served as university rector.
-In 1922 he succeeded Gustav Killian (a former teacher) at the University of Berlin, where he maintained a professorship up until 1950.
+He received his habilitation for laryngo-rhinology (1903) and otology (1909) at the University of Freiburg, and in 1911 he became a full professor at the University of Giessen, where subsequently, he was named head of the newly constructed ear, nose, and throat clinic.
+In 1920-21 he served as university rector.
+In 1922, he succeeded Gustav Killian (a former teacher) at the University of Berlin, where he maintained a professorship up until 1950.